 In the U.S., we still don’t know how we’re going to be able to clean up many of the superfund sites that have resulted from industrial contamination from the 20th century.
 We won’t be able to solve all of the problems relating to balancing the interests of modern industrialization, the needs of the growing population of the 21st century and the preservation of delicate ecosystems throughout the world overnight, but proposing, discussing and ultimately hopefully enacting legislation that will require that all forms of plastics be recycled throughout the U.S. is one issue that can be very easily solved because the technologies that will be needed to implement this have all been well understood since the 1980’s.

-Most of the European recycling programs have been largely successful
+European recycling programs have been largely successful

 By contrast, since the 1990’s, the governments in many of the countries in Europe have enacted legislation which requires that more forms of plastics be recycled.
 Most of the European programs have been largely successful; there are still quite a few problems related to toxic industrial contaminants throughout Europe, but chemicals which are directly related to plastics #’s 3 through 7 have been reduced since the recycling programs have been implemented.
 More goods are being manufactured from recycled plastics throughout Europe, and the recycling industry has become quite lucrative now.
 The